ChideraMegwa/Single-page-CV/README.md

 # Single-page-CV
-This is a CV made in HTML
+This is a CV made with only HTML, no CSS or JS